-If anything, because he often goes to countries where people already know him, there isn't much difference in how listeners respond, although he does make a few adjustments to the song selection, depending on where he is.
+Given that DJ Black Coffee's story is known around the world, his international performances are in front of fans, not curious first-timers.
+If anything, because he often goes to countries where people already know him, there isn't much difference in how listeners respond, although he does make a few adjustments to the selection depending on where he is.
 "I believe I have a lot to offer," he says.
 "Usually, wherever I play, I sit and watch and learn, hoping that other DJs are also going to sit and watch and learn.
-I've learned a lot about the songs they play and what makes them tick compared to what makes South Africans tick.
+I've learnt a lot about the songs they play and what makes them tick compared to what makes South Africans tick.
 It's different things and it's different elements; that's the stuff I'm learning."

 His process of learning new things "slowly but surely" isn't just about the music.
-In his travels, he's also learned about so much more.
-By experiencing the reality of each place he visits, he's been able to overcome certain misconceptions and hype that the media has fed him for years.
+In his travels, he's also learnt about so much more.
+By experiencing the reality of each place he visits, he's been able to overcome certain misconceptions and hype that the media have fed him for years.
 "We grew up in a different world," he says.
-"It shocked me the first time I was travelling.
+"It shocked me the first time I went travelling.
 For example, there aren't as many German cars in Germany as there are German cars in South Africa.
 We assume that there must be.
 And then you go to Amsterdam and it's bicycles instead of cars.
-We learn so much and when we come back, we understand things better."

-He's discovered much during his travels so far.
-His world tour, which began in January last year, saw him perform over fifty acts in 17 countries including the United States, Canada, Spain, France, Ireland, Poland, Germany, Italy, Japan, and more.
-His favourite destinations so far are New York, London, and Greece.
+We learn so much and when we come back we understand things better."
+There's been a lot to discover in his travels so far.
+His world tour, which began in January last year, saw him perform more than 50 acts in 17 countries, including the US, Canada, Spain, France, Ireland, Poland, Germany, Italy and Japan.
+His favourite destinations so far are New York,